 The following table details the Group's sensitivity to a 10% increase and decrease in the Kina against the Australian Dollar.
 10% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for a 10% change in foreign currency rates.
-The sensitivity analysis includes listed shares, cash and term deposits where the denomination of the investment is in Australian Dollar.
+The sensitivity analysis includes Internation of the investment is in Australian Dollar.
 An increase in profit arises from a decline in the Kina against Australian Dollar; a strengthening in the Kina decreases profit.

-2023 Australian Do llar Impact
+Australian Dollar Impact

-10% 10%
+10% 10 %

-increase decrease
+2023 increase decrease

 Profit/(Loss) (6,231,718) 7,616,487

-2022 Australian De ollar Impact
+2022

-10% 10%

-increase decrease

 Profit/(Loss) (5,665,020) 6,923,913